 Each organization represented on the panel emphasized the need for collaboration in the delivery of their services to refugees.
 Companies often engage with large international NGOs, such as Save the Children, the International Rescue Committee and Mercy Corps, as well as other nonprofits.

 Business-to-business approaches also exist in countries closer to the crisis.
-Currently, UPS is exploring how 3 million small and medium enterprises in Turkey can increase hiring of refugees.
-Airbnb is working with TripAdvisor to build tourism opportunities in Amman, Jordan and increase jobs in that sector for both nationals and refugees.
+For example, Airbnb is working with TripAdvisor to build tourism opportunities in Amman, Jordan and increase jobs in that sector for both nationals and refugees.

 4) Leadership support and employee engagement drive actions

 Kellie Bentz recalled the transformative effect that an Airbnb founder’s visit to a refugee camp had on the company: immediately following the visit, Airbnb’s leadership made the decision to scale the Response and Relief team.

 For Cisco, employee engagement played a critical role in shaping the company’s involvement.
 When staff in Hamburg worked with local partners to create doctors’ offices for refugees out of shipping containers, Cisco realized this was an issue close to the hearts of many employees.
 Viewing employees as partners in global problem solving, Kathy Mulvany said, has helped Cisco focus on how best to apply its technology expertise to this crisis.